Skip to main content

 Threshold for action:

-• Score <4: Low-intent — track but don’t prioritize
+• Score below 4: Low-intent, track but don’t prioritize

-This approach is directly aligned with how modern ABM prospecting works: instead of targeting everyone in your ICP, you focus resources on accounts that demonstrate active buying behavior.
+This fits directly with how modern ABM prospecting works: instead of targeting everyone in your ICP, you focus on accounts that show active buying behavior.

 The Practical Workflow: Putting It Together